 The balance of trade is the value of a country's exports minus its imports.
-It's the most significant component of the current account.
-It measures a country's net income earned on international assets.
-The current account also includes all payments across borders.
-The trade balance is the easiest to measure.
-That's because all goods and many services must pass through the customs office.
+It's the biggest component of the balance of payments that measures all international transactions.
+It's easy to measure since all goods and many services pass through the customs office.

 How to Calculate It

 Exports are goods or services made domestically and sold to a foreigner.
 That includes a pair of jeans you mail to a friend overseas.
 It could also be signage a corporate headquarter transfers to its foreign office.
 If the foreigner pays for it, then it's an export.